zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 1         |FOLLOWER (HEALTHY)  |LEADER (HEALTHY)    |FOLLOWER (HEALTHY) 2         |FOLLOWER (HEALTHY)  |FOLLOWER (HEALTHY)  |LEADER (HEALTHY)
 ```
 We can see that the leaders are well distributed.
 I pick partition 3 as our message publish partition, and partition 1 as our partition for the process instance.
 Since we can't control really the round-robin mechanism, we need to create multiple messages and multiple process instances (for each partition).
-During our experiment we will only look at the instance on partition one.
+During our experiment, we will only look at the instance on partition one.

 ```shell
 $ ./zbchaos publish message -v --partitionId 3